Natural Yogurt: The Most Unique Topical Treatment For Acne

 Other yogurty powers

-Lactic acid is an alpha hydroxy acid along with citric acid, a group which is used in cosmetics for dissolving dead skin cells on the outer layer of the face.
-What’s weird is that alpha hyroxy acids have a side effect of thinning the skin, but the study above happily contradicts this.
+Lactic acid is an alpha hydroxy acid (AHA) similarly to citric acid, a group is used in cosmetics for dissolving dead skin cells on the outer layer of the face.
+What’s weird is that alpha hydroxy acids have a side effect of thinning the skin, but the study above happily contradicts this.

-Another advantage the natural fats of dairy like lauric acid and palmitic acid, which will automatically enhance the nutrient penetration.
-You normally have to add carrier oils to topical treatments, but yogurt comes prepacked.
-The bacteria will also benefit; the great studies on streptococcus thermophilus used a fat-based cream.
+Another advantage is that yogurt will automatically enhance nutrient penetration, because of its natural fats like lauric acid and palmitic acid.
+You normally have to add carrier oils to topical remedies (like tea tree oil), but yogurt comes prepacked.
+This will apply to the bacteria too, as the great studies on Streptococcus thermophilus used a fat-based cream.

 How to find the most bio-live yogurt

-The success of yogurt’s acne powers depend entirely on its bacterial content, so how do acquire the holy grail of yogurts?
+The success of yogurt for acne depends entirely on its bacteria, so how does one acquire the holy grail of yogurts?

 Full fat yogurt is also vital, because the streptococcus thermophilus was applied in an oil base in the studies.
-You also need fats for lactic acid and antioxidant penetration, so the ultimate strategy (though definitely not necessary) is to buy organic Greek yogurt.
-Greek yoghurt is strained to remove additional whey, the protein rich liquid, so what remains is richer in fat.
-Buying raw milk yogurt is unnecessary, because the lactose which feeds the bacteria is no more concentrated.
+You also need fats for lactic acid and antioxidant penetration.

 Why using raw honey could revolutionise your skin

-Also, the sour tang of yoghurt is derived from lactic acid, which is pumped out furiously by the bacteria.
-Tanginess is therefore a great hidden sign of plentiful bacteria.
+Also, the sour taste of yoghurt is derived from lactic acid, which is pumped out furiously by bacteria.
+Tanginess is therefore a great sign that the beneficial bacteria are present.

-If you leave a biolive yogurt in the fridge for two weeks while you go on holiday, you might be pleasantly surprised to find that it’s still edible when you return.
+If you leave a biolive yoghurt in the fridge for two weeks while on holiday, you might be pleasantly surprised to find that it’s still edible when you return.
 You might be unpleasantly surprised to feel like your tongue is melting when you eat it; the tanginess will have multiplied exponentially thanks to neverending bacterial fermentation.
 The sugar content should have also decreased.

-You can therefore tell if your yoghurt is acceptable for acne by simply eating it.
-Finally, for any UK-based clear skin maniacs, the brand of natural yogurt which I eat, Yeo Valley Natural Yogurt in the big, green, 1kg tubs, contains streptococcus thermophilus as one of its three strains.
+Finally, for any UK-based clear skin maniacs, the brand of natural yogurt which I eat, Yeo Valley Natural Yogurt in the big, green, 1kg tubs, contains Streptococcus thermophilus as one of its three strains.

 The verdict – analysis